-Manchester United face Fulham at Old Trafford on Monday night.
+Manchester United face Fulham in their final Premier League match before Christmas at Craven Cottage tomorrow.
 So with that in mind it’s worth taking a look at these three players who we should be wary of going into the game:

-Landon Donovan might be a more decorated American midfielder but Dempsey after impressing in the MLS for the New England Revolution, hasn't had a bad career either.
+Landon Donovan might be seen as a more decorated American midfielder but Dempsey after being rated highly during his time in the MLS for the New England Revolution, is building a great career of his own that deserves credit.

 There are few better goalscoring midfielders in the division than Dempsey who in many ways is taking on more and more responsibility for Martin Jol due to Danny Murphy’s legs perhaps beginning to tire now that the midfielder’s 34 years of age.

-It’s a shame that Dempsey in many ways is thought of as the man whose shot Robert Green allowed to squirm under his body in the last World Cup as he’s much more than that as his 18 goals from midfield this season show.
-He is a class act.
+It’s a shame that Dempsey in many ways is thought of as the man whose shot Robert Green allowed to squirm under his body in the last World Cup as he’s much more than that and would walk into a lot of top side making an immediate impact.